madnotangry/madnotangry/README.md

 - 👋 Hi, I’m @madnotangry
 - 👀 I’m interested in learning.
-It's not a race, it's not even a marathon.
-It's a lifestyle.

 <!---
 madnotangry/madnotangry is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.